 How do you build the primary muscles of the legs?
-Bones, muscles, and flesh, make up the human body, but the muscles are what we are going to be talking about.
+Bones, muscles, and flesh make up the human body, but the muscles are what we will be talking about.
 Not just the muscles but also how to build them.
 You might ask, ‘why build the muscles in your legs?’
 Well, at the end of this article, you will know why.
 Your legs do a lot more than you think they do; it is not just movement, even though that is the basic.
 The human legs act as support to the entire body.

 But to get the best out of your legs, you need to know how to care for them.
 One of the right ways to care for them is to work on the muscles in the legs, and we would explain how to do so in this article.
-Keeping your legs in good form and shape is mostly dependent on how you treat the muscles in the legs.
+Keeping your legs in good form and shape depends on how you treat the muscles in the legs.
 When the muscles are weak and torn, your legs are unhealthy.
-Dedicated weightlifters want to know what is the anatomy of the legs and how can you use it to build bigger muscles.

 Primary leg muscles and what they do

 Most of the muscles found in the legs are referred to as long muscles, and this is because they can stretch to a long distance.
-Whenever the muscles in the legs contract or relax, the skeletal bones around it are moved, which creates a movement of the body.
+Whenever the legs contract or relax, the skeletal bones are moved, which creates a body movement.
 The small muscles assist the big muscles, help rotate joints, and carry out other fine-tuned actions.

-Before going on to know how to build the muscles in the legs and care for them, it is crucial that you first understand what muscles are in the legs and what they can do.
+Before knowing how to build the muscles in the legs and care for them, it is crucial that you first understand what muscles are in the legs and what they can do.
 Here is a list of muscles found in the legs and what functions they carry out.

 The quadriceps are a set of muscles, and they work as the extensors of the knee.
 They are responsible for the knee to move forward, and the muscles that make up the quadriceps are: